EgorLappo/tree-graphics/README.md

 This project contains some code to simplify the graphics creation process for my papers in phylogenetics and combinatorics.

 This is a work in progress!
+Usage guide and explanations are coming soon.